 Oh, and those two old buildings mentioned in the introduction?

-One is Schottenstift (a Benedictine monastery founded in 1155), the other is the Kirche am Hof (a church constructed in the late 1300s and now home to the Croatian Catholic Mission to Vienna):
+One is the Schottenstift, a Benedictine monastery on the other side of the square.
+The other is the Kirche am Hof, a church a short walk away and now home to the Croatian Catholic Mission to Vienna.

 Tickets & visitor tips